Key takeaways:

 4. Biometric and facial recognition

-Biometric scanning and facial recognition systems use a person’s fingerprint or facial features as access credentials.
-Although these systems may appear to be convenient, they pose privacy concerns for many users as they require a person to have their fingerprint or face scanned.
+Biometric access control and facial recognition systems use a person’s fingerprint or facial features as access credentials.
+Although these systems may appear convenient, they pose privacy concerns for many users as they require a person to have their fingerprint or face scanned.
 The scan is then stored in a database to match against later.

-To use a biometric fingerprint access control system, a user places their finger on the reader.
-The system compares the fingerprint to its database and then unlocks the door if the print is a match.
+Users place their finger on the reader to use a biometric fingerprint access control system.
+The system compares the fingerprint to its database and then unlocks the door if the print matches.

-To use a facial recognition scanner, a user simply stands in front of the system’s camera.
+To use a facial recognition scanner, a user stands before the system’s camera.
 Since every face is unique, facial elements like the length of somebody’s nose or the distance between their eyes can be measured and categorized as data points.
 After scanning a person’s face, the system analyzes those data points and compares them to the ones inside its own database.
-If it’s a match, the face recognition access control system grants access.
+The face recognition access control system grants access if it’s a match.

 While biometric access control systems are highly advanced, they aren’t necessary for most properties.
 Instead, you’ll find these are used in research and government facilities where a high level of security is required.